aanshi-v/Angular-Form-Project/README.md

 # Angular 16 Registration Homepage

 This is a simple Angular 16 project that demonstrates navigation between a homepage and a registration form using Angular Material.
+It is connected to backend **Spring Boot REST APIs** for submitting registration data.

 ## 🔧 Tech Stack